Svish/TimerPHP/README.md

 but you can of course also create your own output by using the properties of the Timer objects directly.

+Installation
+---

+If you use [Composer](http://getcomposer.org), which I highly recommend, simply add the following dependency to your `composer.json`:

+        "require":
+	    {
+	    	"geekality/timer": "dev-master"
+    	},

+Otherwise just download the file `Timer.php` from here and include it in your project.
+It's self-contained so you only need this one file.

 Example usage
 ---